Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro do Castelo de São Jorge

-From the Miradouro do Castelo de São Jorge you can enjoy the best panoramic view of Lisbon and the Tagus
+From Castelo de São Jorge you get the best panoramic view of Lisbon and the Tagus

-Click here for a ticket for the Castelo without queuing incl. a short guided tour
+Click here for a ticket to Castelo de São Jorge with skip-the-line access and a short guided tour

 How to get to Miradouro do Castelo de São Jorge